-The Spanish Springs 1, Wingfield Hills, Satellite Hills, Point View, Longley and Huffaker pump zones operate as continuous pumping zones.
-A new above ground pump station with standby power will replace the existing Satellite Hills facility in 2018 and a main tie will be extended to the Spanish Springs 1 zone that will allow retirement of that pump station.
-Future development in the Vistas is anticipated that will allow for a main tie between the Vista 3 tank and the Wingfield Hills pump zone.
-The Vista 3 tank was oversized for the Wingfield Hills demand when the tank was constructed in 2008.
-The Point View pump zone receives some emergency protection from a check valve intertie to the discharge side of the Pyramid pump station, but pressure at the top of the zone is less than 10 psi.
+The Wingfield Hills, Satellite Hills, Point View, Queen, Longley and Huffaker pump zones operate as continuous pumping zones.
+Future development in the Vistas is anticipated that will allow for a main tie between the Vista 3 Tank and the Wingfield Hills Pump Zone.
+The Vista 3 Tank was oversized for the Wingfield Hills demand when the tank was constructed in 2008.
+Currently, several check connections allow backup from the Spanish Springs 2 Tank and Pump System.
+The Satellite Hills Zone has several interties and emergency storage for the zone is contained in the Vista System Tanks.
+The Point View pump zone receives some emergency protection from a check valve intertie to the discharge side of the Pyramid Pump Station, but pressure at the top of the zone is less than 10 psi.
+The Queen Zone is provided backup from the Wedekind 1 Regulated Zone intertie and by a check connection to the Sparks Gravity Zone.
 The Longley pump station has a 288 kW standby generator and the zone is also backed up by interties to the Double Diamond system at South Meadows Parkway and at The Alexander Apartments.
 The Huffaker pump station is equipped with a 150 kW standby generator.